 Accept there is a reason for the breakup.
 In the end, this breakup has a valuable point to learn.
 Most importantly, you may learn that something was unhealthy in the relationship.
 Whatever the reason, learn what you need from the situation so that you can grow as a person.

-Acknowledge that you may or may not be at fault.
+Acknowledge your part in the breakup.
 This is a tricky one.
 The breakup could be about your ex-partner and the cause has nothing to do with you directly.
 Or, you might have sabotaged the relationship.
-Therefore, you must objectively examine your accountability or cause towards the breakup.
+Therefore, you must objectively examine your accountability in the breakup.

-If you are the cause of the breakup, regardless of the reason, accept that you choose this outcome through actions and decisions you made.
+Own it.
+If you contributed to the breakup, regardless of the reason, accept that you choose this outcome through actions and decisions you made.
 Forgive yourself, learn from it, and move on.

 Get support.
 Your support system becomes the stable foundation you need while you deal with a breaking up.
 You can also hire a relationship coach, like me.
 Being able to talk with someone can help you find validation and strength.

 Find other stuff to do.
 The worse thing to do is to do nothing at all.
 Sitting in the house, eating comfort food and hiding from the world may help for a day or so.
-You need time to regroup and collect your thoughts.
-But, after your pity party (and its okay to have one--temporarily), get out and do something different.
-Find one or more positive outlets to release the emotions and feelings of breaking up.
+You need time to regroup and collect your thoughts But, after your pity party (and its okay to have one–temporarily), get out and do something different.

 Give yourself time to heal.
 Your mind and body needs to adjust.
 So, let it.